ImpostorKeanu/bl-bfg/docs/writing_modules.md

 # Quick Reference

+These bullets should help get you started with developing custom attack modules.

 - `src/bfg/modules/testing/fake/module.py` for a succinct example module.
 - [Base Template](#base-template) for a starting point on custom modules.
 - [Module (Package) Structure](#module-package-structure) to see what is